Catholic Conference of Ohio

 Make your voice heard and urge your state legislators to support Senate Bill 101 and House Bill 259 to abolish the death penalty in Ohio.
 Use the following action alerts to easily send a message:

-In addition, CCO testified in support of HB 259 to abolish the death penalty.
 Catholic opposition to the death penalty is rooted in our teaching that every human being bears the image of God, regardless of the stage of life or circumstance.
 From the preborn, to the indigent, to the man on death row, the Catholic Church insists that every single human life deserves justice, respect, and mercy.
 It is the unequivocal teaching of the Catholic faith that the death penalty is “inadmissible.”

 Mass for Life - October 6 at 9am